 In the past decade, the cost of electricity produced by CSP has dropped more than 50 percent thanks to more efficient systems and the wider use of thermal energy storage, which allows solar energy to be dispatchable around the clock and increase the time each day that a solar power plant can generate energy.
 SETO is working to make CSP even more affordable, with the goal of reaching $0.05 per kilowatt-hour for baseload plants with at least 12 hours of thermal energy storage.

 Within SETO’s CSP research area, efforts are focused on several topics.
 Learn more about them below.

 SETO funding for CSP research is awarded to projects that substantially advance, develop, or engineer new concepts in the collector, receiver, thermal storage, heat transfer media, and power cycle subsystems, including technologies that will lower operations and management costs.
 This includes transformative concepts with the potential to break through existing cost and performance barriers.
 Projects are managed by the CSP team and executed with the goal of developing technologies that are commercially relevant for the U.S. energy sector.
+Reports resulting from research projects can be found on the Office of Science and Technical Information (OSTI) website.
 Learn more about SETO’s funding programs and current funding opportunities.